kavia-common/samsung-tv-content-hub-79822-85981/mytv_frontend/DEV_SERVER.md

 - Scope: only `src`, `public`, and `index.html` are watched during dev (fs.strict + ignored paths).
 - Readiness: GET /healthz returns 200 OK.
 Also available: GET /api/healthz returns {"status":"ok"}.
 - Dev never serves `/dist/*`; a middleware explicitly 404s those paths.
-- Preview mirrors dev host/allowedHosts and exposes /healthz via configurePreviewServer; port also controlled by CLI with strictPort.
+- Preview mirrors dev host behavior and exposes /healthz via configurePreviewServer; port also controlled by CLI with strictPort.
+- Liveness: a dev-only keep-alive plugin emits a periodic "[keepalive]" log so CI/preview runners that monitor stdout do not assume the process is idle and terminate it.
+It also guards against unexpected httpServer.close() during dev, unless ALLOW_SERVER_CLOSE=1 is set.

 Allowed hosts:
 - vscode-internal-26938-beta.beta01.cloud.kavia.ai